 If you go to Baghdad and you have certain opinions on its history, religion and the sectarian warfare that has been going on for over a decade, keep it to yourself as expressing these opinions in certain areas can end with fatal consequences.

 A good rule of thumb is to avoid any religious or political discussions.

-- Visas - Most countries do need a visa in order to enter Baghdad.
+- Visas - Most countries do need a visa to enter Baghdad.
 Make sure your passport is valid for at least the next six months.
 If you are not sure about your visa status, contact your local Iraqi embassy for more information.

-- Currency - Iraqi dinar is the official currency in Baghdad.
+- Currency - The Iraqi dinar is the official currency in Baghdad.
 ATMs exist throughout the city and are mostly located outside of banks.